ncatlab/nlab-content/pages/7/4/4/0/447/content.md

 +-- {: .proof}
 ###### Proof
 The canonical map is continuous, and a bijection at the underlying set level by theorem \ref{leftexact}.
-The codomain is the compact Hausdorff space $\sigma(m) \times \sigma(n)$, and the domain is also compact: by lemma \ref{product}, and using the fact that realization preserves finite colimits, the left side is the topological quotient of a coproduct of finitely many simplices, hence compact.
+The codomain is the compact Hausdorff space $\sigma(m) \times \sigma(n)$, and the domain is compact by Lemma \ref{product}.
 But a continuous bijection from a compact space to a Hausdorff space is a homeomorphism.
 =--

 +-- {: .un_remark}